Adam Stedham Joins the Board of Directors of VerifyMe

-ROCHESTER, N.Y., April 12, 2022 /PRNewswire/ -- VerifyMe, Inc. VRME ("VerifyMe," "we," "our," or the "Company"), providing brand owners authentication, supply chain monitoring, and data-rich consumer engagement features using unique smartphone readable codes on their products, is pleased to announce that Adam Stedham has joined as a new Director on the Board.
+ROCHESTER, N.Y. – April 12, 2022 – VerifyMe, Inc. VRME (“VerifyMe,” “we,” “our,” or the “Company”), providing brand owners authentication, supply chain monitoring, and data-rich consumer engagement features using unique smartphone readable codes on their products, is pleased to announce that Adam Stedham has joined as a new Director on the Board.

 Mr. Stedham joins the Board of VerifyMe as a respected leader and senior executive of Learning Technologies Group plc, (“LTG”).
 Adam served as the President and CEO of GP Strategies Corporation (“GP Strategies”) for the past several years before it was acquired by LTG in October 2021 for approximately $400 million.
 GP Strategies is a global performance improvement solutions provider of sales and technical training, digital learning solutions, and management consulting.
 GP Strategies clients include Fortune 500 companies, manufacturing, process and energy industries, and other commercial and government customers.